kstenerud/streamux/README.md

 * QA = `quick init allowed`
 * - = don't care

 There must be agreement outside of the protocol about which peer shall be "client-y" and which shall be "server-y" before using quick connect.
-If the peers do not have a-priori agreement about their respective roles, they won't successfully negotiate a quick init session.
+If the peers do not have a-priori agreement about their respective roles, they are likely to both set `quick init request` and then fail negotiation.

 Normal Messages
 ---------------

-Normal messages are sent in chunks, consisting of an 8, 16, 24, or 32 bit header (determined by the [initiator request](#length-and-id-bit-counts)) followed by a possible data payload.
-The payload contents are beyond the scope of this document.
+Normal messages are sent in chunks, consisting of a message chunk header, followed by a possible data payload (whose contents are application-specific).

-### Message Chunk Layout

 | Section | Octets   |
 | ------- | -------- |
 | Header  | 1 to 4   |
 | Payload | variable |

+### Message Header Encoding
-The header is treated as a single (8, 16, 24, or 32 bit) unsigned integer composed of bit fields, and is transmitted in little endian format.

-As noted earlier, the header size depends on the combined length and ID bit sizes chosen in the [initiator request](#initiator-request):
+The message chunk header is treated as a single (8, 16, 24, or 32 bit) unsigned integer composed of bit fields, and is transmitted in little endian format.
+The header size is determined by the field length choices in the [initiator request](#initiator-request):

 | Min Bit Size | Max Bit Size | Header Size |
 | ------------ | ------------ | ----------- |